Skip to main content

 Just as consent can be given, it can also be taken away at any moment.
 A ‘yes’ now isn't an automatic agreement to the future, near or far, or different acts, no matter how similar.

-It's always best to err on the side of caution and not use body language or 'reading between the lines' to find consent.
+It's always best to err on the side of caution and not use body language or 'reading between the lines.

 Sexual Assault